chawk89/dna/README.md

 # dna
 ABSTRACT:
-Stanford graduate project to generate and explore polygenic scores for DNA files.
+Stanford graduate project in Statistical Computing to generate and explore polygenic scores for DNA files.

 CONTRIBUTIONS: